dyazincahya/awesome-nativescript/README.md

 - [Contacts](https://github.com/NativeScript/plugins/blob/main/packages/contacts) - A plugin that allows you to access Contacts directory on iOS and Android.
 - [MD5](https://github.com/nativescript-community/md5) - A NativeScript plugin for fast MD5 computation for files.
 - [preferences](https://github.com/nativescript-community/preferences) - This plugin allows native preference saving/loading on iOS and Android.
-- [Secure Storage](https://github.com/NativeScript/plugins/blob/main/packages/secure-storage) - Secure Storage using SAMKeychain on iOS and Hawk on Android.
+- [Secure Storage](https://github.com/NativeScript/plugins/blob/main/packages/secure-storage) - Provides secure storage using SAMKeychain on iOS and Hawk on Android.

 #### Development & Configuration

 - [App Availability](https://github.com/NativeScript/plugins/tree/main/packages/appavailability) - A plugin that checks if an app is installed on a device.
 - [DOM Types](https://github.com/nativescript-dom/types) - Single, centralized TypeScript types for NativeScript web frameworks providing better auto-complete/intellisense for Vue, React, Angular, Svelte, and SolidJS.
 - [Dotenv](https://github.com/ontrackms/nativescript-dotenv) - A NativeScript plugin that enables the use of environment variables in your app.
-- [Licenses](https://github.com/nativescript-community/licenses) - A Nativescript plugin to generate licenses JSON files.
+- [Licenses](https://github.com/nativescript-community/licenses) - A NativeScript plugin to generate licenses JSON files.
 - [Localize](https://github.com/NativeScript/plugins/tree/main/packages/localize) - A plugin that implements internationalization (i18n) using the native capabilities of each platform.

 #### Device & Hardware Access